Akamai Shorthand

 output akamai_hash: <stable MD5 over the string>

 If the reflected akamai string doesn't match exactly, the parser dropped a field.
-Most common cause: typo in the SETTINGS pair list.
-1:65536;2:0 is fine, 1=65536,2=0 is not.
+Most common cause: a typo in the SETTINGS pair list.
+1:65536;2:0 is fine; 1=65536,2=0 is not.
 The parser expects colon-separated pairs joined by semicolons.

 akamai_fingerprint_hash is an MD5 of the akamai string with sorted SETTINGS keys.
-Two strings that differ only in SETTINGS order produce the same hash.
-So 1:65536;4:6291456 and 4:6291456;1:65536 hash identically even though the strings differ.
-Wire-level SETTINGS frame order still matters for the H2 fingerprinters that look past the basic akamai hash, those care about the unsorted string.
+Two strings that differ only in SETTINGS order produce the same hash, so 1:65536;4:6291456 and 4:6291456;1:65536 hash identically even though the strings differ.
+Wire-level SETTINGS frame order still matters for the H2 fingerprinters that look past the basic akamai hash, since those check the unsorted string.
 Always send fields in the order the real browser does.